Nasir ad-Din, Palestine: 1948 war and destruction

-On April 12, 1948, a company from the 12th battalion of Israel's Golani Brigade captured Nasir ad-Din to cut off Tiberias from major Arab centers to the west (Nazareth and Lubya).
+On April 12, 1948, a company from the 12th battalion of the Haganah's Golani Brigade captured Nasir ad-Din to cut off Tiberias from major Arab centers to the west (Nazareth and Lubya).
 The skirmish lasted four hours because the Haganah encountered unexpected local resistance.
 Historian Saleh Abdel Jawad writes that 12-20 civilians were "massacred by machine guns."
-(Note: Jawad, S.A.
-(2007).
-Zionist Massacres: the Creation of the Palestinian Refugee Problem in the 1948 War.
-"12 April 1948: Nasir al-Deen and Sheikh Qadumi hill (Tiberias area): Indiscriminate killings occur.
-The two locations are attacked by Haganah’s Golani Brigade to aid the demoralisation of the besieged city of Tiberias.
-12-20 civilians are massacred by machine guns and homes in Nasir al-Deen and Sheikh Qadumi are blown up.
-The majority of the dead are women and children.")
 Most of the inhabitants fled to Tiberias or Lubya — British troops escorted villagers to Lubya.
 The Haganah reported 22 Arabs were killed, six wounded, and three captured.
 The civilian deaths included seven men, at least one woman, and a number of children.
 Two Haganah troops were also wounded.

 The capture and killing in Nasir ad-Din was a decisive factor for the flight of Arabs from Tiberias, and was a major demoralizing factor for Arab forces.
 Historian Benny Morris reports that some Palestinians at the time described the attack as "a second Deir Yassin", in reference to the highly publicized Deir Yassin massacre which had occurred days prior.
-(Note: Benny Morris, The Birth of the Palestinian Refugee Problem Revisited (2004), "The Arabs subsequently alleged that ‘there had been a second Deir Yassin’ in Nasir ad Din – and, indeed, some non-combatants, including women and children, were killed.")
+(Note: Benny Morris, The Birth of the Palestinian Refugee Problem Revisited (2004), "The Arabs subsequently alleged that 'there had been a second Deir Yassin' in Nasir ad Din – and, indeed, some non-combatants, including women and children, were killed.")
 All the houses were destroyed, and residents that remained were expelled on April 23.